 “Cumberland” Holster from Simply Rugged Holsters (with Kimber Stainless II shown.

 Of course, the above are my preferences for concealed carry in the environment I am normally in.
 For field work, I would probably open carry unless I would be around people that I don’t know and whom need not know that I am carrying; whereupon, I would probably revert to my original concealed carry suggestions.
-For remote field work, with only mother nature as my companion, I would recommend, due to the weight of the pistol, something like “Tanker” holster from El Paso Saddlery (shown below), as big furry animals like a nature walks and our paths might cross.
+For remote field work, with only mother nature as my companion, I would recommend, due to the weight of the pistol, something like “Tanker” holster from El Paso Saddlery (shown below), as big furry animals like nature walks when hunting and gathering and our paths might cross.

 “Tanker” holster from El Paso Saddlery